 The increasing usage of metallic meshbased membranes represents their potentiality to become an alternative in industrial breakthrough supported by ultra-low pressure difference involving hydrostatic pressure as well as some particular additives [2].
-The application of modified stainless-steel mesh membrane to purify engine oil contaminated water, for example, showed an excellent rejection rate for particles [60].
-This metallic oil membrane observed was fabricated by depositing a rough superhydrophilic TiO2 nanofibers layer onto the surface via spray deposition technique.
-Then it was followed by dispersed solution of TiO2 nanofibers in ethanol while the coated mesh was sintered to achieve adequate integration of the nanofibers onto mesh surface. the The performance of membrane can be reliable regardless their materials and modification ways as stated in Table 1.
+The application of modified stainless-steel mesh membrane to purify engine oil contaminated water, for example, showed an excellent rejection rate for oil particles [60].
+This metalic membrane observed was fabricated by depositing a rough superhydrophilic TiO2 nanofibers layer onto the surface via spray deposition technique.
+Then it was followed by dispersed solution of TiO2 nanofibers in ethanol while the coated mesh was sintered to achieve adequate integration of the nanofibers onto the mesh surface.
+The performance of membrane can be reliable regardless their materials and modification ways as stated in Table 1.

-Table 1 Membrane materials and theirmodification modes for treating oilywastewaters
+Table 1 Membrane materials and their modification modes for treating oily wastewaters